Showing posts with label чайный гриб. Show all posts

 The kombucha biofilm presents similarities to cellulosic pellicles grown by pure acetic acid bacteria (AAB) in sugared black tea but differs by the presence of yeast, which are involved from the early steps of biofilm formation.
 Based on observations, the formation model consists in an initial trapping and aggregation of yeasts (possibly in pseudo-mycelium form) in bacterial cellulose.
 With accumulation of cellulose and cells, a consistent layered pellicle is formed and, from then on, grows in thickness.
 The top layer at the interface with air is made of parallel cellulose fibrils and hosts yeasts and bacteria, while the bottom surface at the interface with liquid is made of cellulose network colonized by bacteria and where biomass accumulates.
 Finally, a middle layer located under the top cellulosic layer is filled with biomass and viable bacterial cells that are suspected to be the active agents of pellicle growth.
 This region is thought to play a nutritional function for bacteria by taking advantage of entrapped yeast metabolism and autolysis, thus revealing an aspect of the microbial interactions in kombucha.
 This study indicates that the yeast–AAB interactions in kombucha act on the structure and building of the pellicle, which could, in turn, enhance other types of interactions, including the metabolic interplay necessary for optimal kombucha production.

-Some people brew kombucha without ever using a pellicle, and throw away every pellicle they see.
-While this seems to work for them, for a beginner I would not recommend it.
-Brewing kombucha using both starter tea as well as the pellicle is very simple, and it has been demonstrated to produce a healthy result.
-Using both pellicle and starter tea is the traditional way to make kombucha, and it is really hard for anything undesirable to start growing.
+Brewing kombucha using both starter tea as well as the pellicle is the traditional way that stood the test of time because it is very simple, and it has been demonstrated to produce a healthy result.
+Using both pellicle and starter tea is the traditional way to make kombucha, it helps maintain the highest diversity of microorganisms, and it is really hard for anything undesirable to start growing.
+I am yet to hear of anyone having issues when using both starter tea and pellicle to brew kombucha.

-For someone who is just starting out brewing kombucha, it is easiest to use both pellicle and starter tea.
 The pellicle and the starter liquid both contain live SCOBY, and including both when brewing kombucha is simple and gives a beginner no real way to fail.
 Including both the pellicle and the starter tea ensures you will have the maximum diversity of microorganisms, it will have the maximum number of beneficial microbes, and it gives the best chance that they will be interacting in ways you want them to.
+The linked paper above demonstrates that in some years some species were present in biofilm that were not present in the liquid, other years they were present in the liquid but not the biofilm, other years they were present in both but at vastly different concentrations.

 If you are new to kombucha, and are buying scoby to get started, don't just buy a pellicle.
 Make sure you get pellicle and some of the starter liquid.
+While you can begin a kombucha brew with either just the biofilm, or just some starter liquid, it is better and easier to use both.

 Kombucha